bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 of the Data Class. |image10| The checkbox '*Include non type safe refactorings within Web Pages (CMS)*' enables the refactoring of JSP (macro) expressions within Web Pages.
-But Web Page modifications are not type safe.
+But Web Page modifications are not type-safe.
 This means that attributes that are collected as change candidates may be wrong.
 So these changes should be inspected in detail in the refactoring preview (page 2) and tested manually.